rcos/observatory-new/migrations/README.md

 that each database supports.
 More information about migrations can be found on [Diesel's website](https://diesel.rs)

-Migrations are organized according to which database they are for.
+Migrations are organized according to which database they are for since each database software has its own syntax ie `SERIAL` in Postgres vs `AUTOINCREMENT` in SQLite.
 Each database folder contains a series of folders dated and named based on the migration with an `up.sql` and a `down.sql` file to apply and revert the migration.